 Dive and Aviator Watches

-Much like the racing watch, both dive and aviator watches are an evolution of the field watch, each watch style designed with intricacies that serve the task they are named for.
+Much like racing watches, which are meticulously crafted to meet the demands of high-speed sports with precision timing, both dive and aviator watches are an evolution of the field watch.
+Each watch style is designed with intricacies that serve the task they are named for.

 A diving watch is made for withstanding intense pressure at critical depths while underwater.
 As the name would imply, these watches are used by divers as the need to monitor time is critical for coming back to the surface on time.